Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 - Decree of Annulment (with children)

-It is not mandatory to file a “joint preliminary injunction” when filing for an annulment, but many plaintiffs do because it prevents the defendant from:
+It is not mandatory to file a “joint preliminary injunction” when filing for an annulment, but you may decide to because it prevents your spouse from:

 - Disposing of community property;